 The mapping of story elements below is going to get complicated.
 Don't worry, there'll be a diagram.

 So: what is there in the story that can be found in pre-Musaeus European stories other than Cymbeline - and is there any reason to believe that either Musaeus or the Grimms were directly influenced by Shakespeare?
 Two earlier analogues are often cited: Marie de France's Lai of Eliduc (late twelfth century), and The Young Slave, a story in Giambattista Basile's Tale of Tales (published posthumously in 1634).
-The first can be discounted: it shares only one plot element with Richilde / Snow White, that of the enchanted sleep - it might with as much or more justification be called a version of Sleeping Beauty.
+The first can be discounted: it shares only one plot element with Richilde / Snow White, that of the enchanted sleep - it might with as much or more justification be called a version of Sleeping Beauty, were it not for the fact that it shares more significant elements with the Scottish Snow White story Gold-Tree and Silver-Tree.
+Since these elements are missing from both Cymbeline and the German tradition, and most other Snow White variants, they need not concern us here.
 The Young Slave is a more complex case.
 Although only two of the key plot elements are present - the enchanted sleep and the jealous mother-figure (here an aunt by marriage), in that apparently unique order - it seems significant that its heroine sleeps in seven crystal caskets, one within another.
 The crystal casket and the significance of the number seven both made it into the Grimms' version - but not Musaeus'.
 Whether this was incidental influence from their reading of Basile, or a sign of some pre-existing relationship between the stories, is impossible to tell: both elements are found in some later orally collected versions, but the massive popularity of Children's and Household Tales could have been at least partly responsible for this.

 One key plot element which the Grimms did not use is, however, shared by Shakespeare and Musaeus.
 In both versions, the reason for the princess' survival is that the queen's physician, charged to prepare a poison, has deliberately substituted the draught which causes the death-like sleep.
 (Musaeus, a man of the Enlightenment, makes the physician a Jew who at first appears to conform with anti-Semitic stereotypes, only to emerge as an heroic figure.)
 This, to me, is a remarkable correspondence, unlikely to arise coincidentally: and I'm not aware of any equivalent element in orally collected versions of the story.
 I don’t know of any other evidence that Musaeus knew Cymbeline, though it had been translated into German by this period: but if this element is extraneous to the folk tradition (always allowing for the fact that I have not read every version of Snow White ever collected!) then direct transmission from Shakespeare to Musaeus seems the most plausible explanation.
 The correspondences connecting Shakespeare to the Grimms but not Musaeus are perhaps less striking: it is true that Imogen's shelterers, like the Grimms' dwarfs, live removed from society and are met with by chance while fleeing from her enemies, while Musaeus' dwarfs are members of the court living at a royal lodge and entrusted with Blanca's care by her father, but this seems less significant than the character of the physician.
 There is, however, a second connection which skips Musaeus, which we will examine below.